Uriri Constituency

 Uriri is an electoral constituency in Kenya.
 It is one of eight constituencies of Migori County.
 There are five wards in the constituency, all electing councillors to the Migori County council.
-The constituency was established for the 1997 elections.
-Its mainly inhabited by two ethnic tribes namely Luo and the Abaluhya, who live harmoniously, with kiswahili being the lingua franca in this sub county region.
+Its mainly inhabited by two ethnic tribes namely Luo and the Abaluhya, who live harmoniously, with kiswahili being the major language in this sub county region.

 Agriculture

 The common agricultural produce from this region include sugarcane and tobacco (the two are the leading cash crops of this region) maize, beans, groundnuts, and arrow root.
 The area serves as a major sugarcane catchment area for Sony Sugar Company Limited, Sukari Industries and Transmara Sugar Company.
 With the development of Sh120 million Mara Tea Factory, a few farmers are already branching out into tea farming as well.

 Education

 The region faces challenges in education system.
 It has few secondary schools which have adequate facilities, and few primary schools.
 Among the few secondary schools it has are Arambe Secondary School, St. Pius Uriri High School, Mukuyu Secondary School, Achuth Secondary School, and Bware Secondary School.
 Among the leading primary schools are Luoro Primary School, St. Mary's Oyola Primary School, Kamsaki Primary School, Kolwal Primary School, Bware Primary School, Mukuyu Primary School, Uriri Primary School, Magongo Primary School, Sigira Primary School, and Korondo Primary School.

 Girls' education in Uriri sub-county faces challenges, with many families opting for early marriages due to inadequate schools and poverty in the region.